- The decision to disclose records to a third party rests with the data controller of the practice or organisation.

 - Have all documents for your financial audit and administration been anonymised?

-This guidance was correct at publication 19/01/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 10/12/2021.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.